claresudbery/clare-wiki-ably/pages/think/life/health.md

   - [HRT and breast cancer](https://www.menopausedoctor.co.uk/menopause/hrt-and-breast-cancer
 - [My tweet about it all](https://twitter.com/claresudbery/status/1390996217019211776?s=21)
 - [Guardian article](https://www.theguardian.com/society/2021/may/09/mission-menopause-my-hormones-went-off-a-cliff-and-im-not-going-to-be-ashamed) by Kate Muir about her experience of menopause

+## Food and inflammation

+Zoe podcast on inflammation after eating: https://youtu.be/ol6wTjj7Y18

+## Hayfever

+Top tips for hayfever sufferers (courtesy of Jane / Digger):

+- Put a sheet over your entire bed in the morning after getting up and carefully remove it before you get into bed.
+Pollen settles throughout the day (but especially in the evening) so it will settle on the sheet and not the bedclothes that you sleep in / on.
+- A bit of vaseline around the nose will catch a lot of pollen so it doesn't go up your nostrils
+- Wearing glasses / sunglasses can reduce pollen getting into your eyes
+- Try and keep bedroom windows and doors closed (if it's hot then keep curtains closed too to keep the room cool) during the day, open them at night.